 ILRT Content Migrator

-However there is also the addition of tool to migrate plone exported sites to Google sites or vice versa, see http://sites.google.com Either moving legacy plone sites to free hosting, or increasing the customisation level of a site, beyond Google sites remit.
+There is a tool to migrate plone exported sites to Google sites or vice versa, see http://sites.google.com Either moving legacy plone sites to free hosting, or increasing the customisation level of a site, beyond Google sites remit.
 Either way I hope this tool may prove mutally beneficial.

 See http://bitbucket.org/edcrewe/ilrt.contentmigrator for mercurial source repository, issue tracker etc.